 - on top are the dates, to the left – the time of the day

 - I find slightly inconvenient that there are only 30 min. slots – sometimes I have 15-minute meetings, or small tasks that take up 10 min. or so – but I guess a good workaround is to group small tasks into larger time slots (three 10-minute tasks take up one 30-minute slot 😉 )

 You see my calendar is primarily blue – this is my choice; I have 1 calendar and it’s blue.
 But you can have many calendars in different colors (e.g. one calendar per client) – it’s a matter of preference and habits.

 I can also share my calendar with other people (e.g. clients, team members) so they can see my availability, if needed.
 If they have access to my calendar, they can initiate a meeting at a time which is convenient for both of us.
 I can control the privacy of your calendar even when it’s shared – show all details or just a “busy” sign for the time slots when I am not available.

 When I use Google calendar for planning my work and mapping it throughout the week, I am flexible when taking up new projects or additional tasks for existing clients.
 I can always see at a glance when I have free time for more work; or just drag a certain event to another day to free up time for some urgent tasks.
 But I always stay on top of my work because it is always right there, on my calendar 😉

 And one more handy way to use Google calendar – to mark your time away

 When you are away, set up an all day event for the duration of your time away.
 Then invite clients and colleagues you want to tell about your time away.
 Once they accept your invitation, your event for being out of office will appear on their calendars, too.

-This trick I learnt from a fellow freelancer I work with – Kas, here’s her blog.
+This trick I learnt from a fellow freelancer I work with – Kas.
 And here’s how it looked on my calendar when she informed me about her time away for a few days in August:

 I also use Google calendar on all my devices.